the-grue/ProjectGuardian/README.md

 Required filesets for Ubuntu 20.04:

-  sudo apt-get install build-essential git gnu-efi ovmf qemu-system-x86
+  sudo apt-get install build-essential git gnu-efi ovmf qemu-system-x86 mtools

 Pull down the repo and then copy the OVMF files from /usr/share/OVMF to efi: